facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

 ### Callbacks

 Native modules also support a unique kind of argument: a callback.
-Callbacks are used to pass data from Java to Javascript for asynchronous methods.
-They can also be used to asynchronously execute JS from the native side.
+Callbacks are used to pass data from Java to JavaScript for asynchronous methods.
+They can also be used to asynchronously execute JavaScript from the native side.

 In order to create a native module method with a callback, first import the `Callback` interface, and then add a new parameter to your native module method of type `Callback`.
 There are a couple of nuances with callback arguments that will soon be lifted with TurboModules.
 First off, you can only have two callbacks in your function arguments- a sucessCallback and a failureCallback.
 In addition, the last argument to a native module method call, if it's a function, is treated as the successCallback, and the second to last argument to a native module method call, if it's a function, is treated as the failure callback.